Pepstee/giga-architecture/README.md

 payload, deterministic policy enforcement, routing, evidence and memory, autonomous initiative, runtime continuity, and governed adapters to independently owned work systems.

-The digital twin is one payload/module within this architecture.
-It is not the architecture itself.

 ## Documents

 1. [`11_JARVIS_SOVEREIGN_RUNTIME_PROPOSED_ARCHITECTURE.md`](docs/11_JARVIS_SOVEREIGN_RUNTIME_PROPOSED_ARCHITECTURE.md)